 Last year I changed the focus of my company.
 I wanted to do web accessibility related work only.
 The plan was to: build and maintain accessible websites only give accessibility training to web developers and graphic designers help developers and companies fixing accessibility issues give talks on WordCamps and Meetups keep contributing to WordPress

-WordCamp San Fransisco 2014 (WCSF14), the place to be if you’re seriously into WordPress.
+WordCamp San Fransisco 2014 (WCSF14), the place to be if you’re serious into WordPress.
 Visiting San Francisco with the accessibility contributors team was a week I won’t forget.
 It was intense, fun, I spoke a zillion people and learned a lot.

 This weekend WordCamp Europe 2013 was held for the first time, in Leiden the Netherlands.
 Great expectations: the schedule of talks promised a lot.
 But I was there with a mission and really, WordCamp Europe was a success and so much fun.